Key Takeaways

-As the cannabis market grows and more states move to legalize both medical and recreational cannabis, people are exploring different ways to benefit from the plant.
-The hazards of smoking anything are well-documented, leading people to look for an alternative.
+As the cannabis market grows and more states move to legalize both medical and recreational cannabis, people are exploring different ways to experience the plant.
+The hazards of smoking anything are well-documented, leading some to seek an alternative.
 Vaping and edibles have both emerged as popular options.

 5 Important Differences Between Edibles and Vaping Cannabis